Ema93sh/ema93sh.github.io/_posts/2017-01-09-beta-reduction.markdown

 It along with the reduction strategies defines the basis for evaluating a lambda calculus expression.

-If want to play around with lambda calculus to get a better understanding, try out a simple REPL I created for lambda calculus in Haskell.
+If want to play around with lambda calculus to get a better understanding, try out a simple REPL that I created for lambda calculus in Haskell.
 [Lambda Calculus REPL](https://github.com/Ema93sh/lambda-calculus-interpreter)

 [Article in PDF format]({{ site.url }}/static-files/pdfs/beta_reduction.pdf)